-The depreciation charge to the statement of profit and loss account on account of the above changes is lower by Rs.
+The depreciation charge to the statement of profit and loss account during the year ended March 31, 2020 is lower by Rs.
 19.80 lakhs.

-38 Details of dues to micro and small enterprises as defined under the MSMED Act, 2006
+37 Details of dues to micro and small enterprises as defined under the MSMED Act, 2006